Quentin Grimes NBA Playoffs Player Props: Knicks vs. Heat

 - Grimes is averaging 5.7 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.

-- Grimes' opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Knicks rank 23rd in possessions per game with 101.0.
+- Grimes' Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.
+- On defense, the Heat have given up 109.8 points per contest, which is second-best in the NBA.

-- On the boards, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per contest.
+- On the boards, the Heat are ranked sixth in the league, conceding 41.9 rebounds per contest.

-- Looking at assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat have given up 25.6 per contest, 14th in the NBA.

 Quentin Grimes vs. the Heat